BradHutchings/Mmojo-Server/deploy/300-Debian-Ubuntu-Pi/06-Control-Mmojo-Server.md

 ## 06. Control Mmojo Server
 ### About this Step
+**NEEDS TO BE EDITED TO STRIP OUT WSL SPECIFICS**

 This step has controls for choosing a mode, starting Mmojo Server, and stopping Mmojo Server.

 ---
 ### Choose a Model
 First, choose a model.
 I'd suggest choosing **Google Gemma 4B Instruct**.
-It will be soft-linked in your `$HOME/Mmojo-Server` directory.
+It will be soft-linked in your `$HOME/mm-mmojo-server` directory.
 ```
 mm-choose-model.sh
 ```